 Praised for her "lavishly flowing mezzo-soprano" (Der Opernfreund) Dimitra Kalaitzi is an ensemble member of the Staatsoperette Dresden since 2022/2023.
 Born in Thessaloniki, the young Greek artist graduated with distinction from the Neo Conservatory of Thessaloniki in the class of Barbara Tsampali.
 She continued her vocal studies in Germany at the University of Music and Dance in Cologne earning a Bachelor's and Master's degree under the tutelage of Prof. Brigitte Lindner, Johannes Martin Kränzle and Dalia Schaechter.
 She further studied Lied performance at the University of Music, Theater and Media in Hannover with Prof. Jan Philip Schulze and Prof. Gudrun Pelker.
 Dimitra continues developing her technique under the guidance of KS Christa Mayer.

 In the season 2013/2014 the young artist made her professional debut on the stage of Theater Aachen in the role of the third wood-sprite in Dvořák's Rusalka.
 In 2014/2015, still an undergraduate student, she joined the opera studio of the Musiktheater im Revier Gelsenkirchen impressing with her "youthful fresh and promising mezzo-soprano" (Die Deutsche Bühne) as Young Anna and Ptica žuna in I.Žebeljan's world premiere Nahod Simon.
 In the following seasons she performed with companies such as Bonn, Krefeld-Mönchengladbach, Dortmund, Innsbruck and the Staatsoperette Dresden.
 From 2018/2019 to 2021/2022 she was an ensemble member of the Mittelsächsisches Theater.

-Her stage repertoire includes roles such as Prinz Orlofsky (Die Fledermaus), Secretary (The Consul), Cendrillon (title role), Bersi (Andrea Chenier), Frugola (Il tabarro), Marie (Frau Luna), the Third Wood-sprite (Rusalka), Juno (Semele), Jacob (Gold!) among others.
-Dimitra opens the 2022/2023 season in the Staatsoperette Dresden with her debut as Frau Reich in O.Nicolai's Die lustigen Weiber von Windsor.
-Further season highlights include her debut as Suza in the german stage premiere of J.Beer's Polnische Hochzeit and a new production of Die Fledermaus as Prinz Orlofsky.
+Her stage repertoire includes roles such as Prinz Orlofsky (Die Fledermaus), Secretary (The Consul), Cendrillon (title role), Frau Reich (Die lustigen Weiber von Windsor), Bersi (Andrea Chenier), Frugola (Il tabarro), Marie (Frau Luna), the Third Wood-sprite (Rusalka), Juno (Semele), Jacob (Gold!) among others.
+In the current 2023/2024 season she makes her debut at the Greek National Opera as Siegrune in R. Wagner's Die Walküre under the baton of Philippe Auguin.
+Further season highlights include Frau Reich in O.Nicolai's Die lustigen Weiber von Windsor, Suza in the german stage premiere of J.Beer's Polnische Hochzeit and Prinz Orlofsky in Die Fledermaus at the Staatsoperette Dresden.